Binyoh1/passenger-counter/README.md

-# passenger-counter
+# Passenger Counter
- Passenger Counter app from the Scrimba JavaScript course
+ Passenger Counter app from the Scrimba JavaScript course with some few modifications